···

 Emotional Flooding

-Fear, frustration, and anxiety about choosing wrong can drown out clear thinking.
+Fear, frustration, and worry about choosing wrong can drown out clear thinking.

 Everything Feels Equal